406 Mitigation Funding

 What 406 Mitigation Projects Are Considered Cost Effective?

-Section 406 proposed mitigation measures that do not exceed 15% of the total project costs are considered cost-effective and eligible.
-In addition, certain mitigation measures contained in Appendix A of FEMA Recovery Policy 9526.1 are considered cost-effective as long as they don’t exceed 100% of eligible project repair costs.
-For measures where the cost exceeds the two previously referenced criteria above, cost effectiveness may be demonstrated through an acceptable benefit cost analysis methodology performed by the Grantee or Subgrantee.
+406 Mitigation projects are considered cost effective if the mitigation project cost does not exceed 15% of the total project costs.
+In addition, certain mitigation measures contained in Appendix J of the Public Assistance Program and Policy Guide, Version 4 (FP 104-009-02), are considered cost-effective as long as they don’t exceed 100% of eligible project repair costs.